CASTResearchLabs/com.castsoftware.labs.digital-index/com.castsoftware.labs.digital_index_documentation.md

 * Avoid data entities with too many severe Documentation - Volume of Comments issues
 * Avoid data entities with too many severe Complexity - Algorithmic and Control Structure Complexity issues

 Default data-rule settings require to spot issues in more than 1 distinct object for more than 1 distinct rule to mark a data entity as a violation.
 Considered data entities are AFP data entities.
+Considered issues are violations to severe enough rules related to the Technical Criterion referenced in the rule name (similarly to the transaction-rule above)

 # In what situation should you install this extension?